arnvanhoutte/ng-gutenberg/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.4.
 It is a desperate attempt to try to include Wordpress Gutenberg in Angular 2+.
 All help is appreciated

+## TODO

+* Import React and React-DOM in component instead of application-wide

+* Set api-fetch in component instead of in polyfills

+* Find a way to update the editor when navigating to it a second time

+IF YOU CAN HELP WITH THIS IN ANY WAY, PLEASE DO NOT HESITATE TO DO SO

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.